Most people haven’t heard of Landåsbygda, and that’s okay. It’s a little Norwegian paradise about a 20-minute drive from Gjøvik and the Mjøsa.

 Landåsbygda, which is pronounced Land-ors-bygda, contains a number of surprises, some of which we’re still discovering even after more than four years living here.

 Located roughly midway between the regional towns of Dokka and Gjøvik, Landåsbygda is a rural village with a population of 300 people.
 Lying within the boundary of Søndre Land council, it was once upon a time a part of the greater Land council.
-In 1847, the Land council was split into north and south, and ever since, has remained separate - despite an attempt in 2016 to rejoin the two.
-Proud locals voted against the idea, demonstrating the strict loyalties and divisions even in such a small area.
+In 1847, the Land council was split into north and south, and ever since, has remained separate - despite an attempt to rejoin the two in 2016.
+Proud locals voted against the idea, demonstrating the strict loyalties and divisions even in such a small place.

 Landåsen is probably one of the stand out features of Landåsbygda.
 Literally, it means ‘Land’s ridge’ and its prominent hill position is easy to see from our house.
 Today it’s the site of a rehabilitation centre and one of the local landmarks and a place of historical importance.